Aerospace engineers are developing technology to repair and refuel broken satellites in space.

 Lymer said he’s familiar with the work Ma is doing in his Intelligent Robotics and Autonomous Systems Lab.

 “Ou Ma, who I’ve worked with for many years, works on rendezvous and proximity organization.
 There are all kinds of technical solutions out there.
 Some will be better than others.
-It’s about getting operational experience to find out whose algorithms are better and what reduces operational risk the most.”
+It’s about getting operational experience to find out whose algorithms are better and what reduces the operational risk the most.”

 Lymer said the industry is poised to take off, creating a boon for aerospace engineering students like those at UC.